dladams/duneproc/doc/tutorial02.md

 just the base name (LFN) or may include a full pnfs path or xrootd URL.
 In the latter cases, a call to samweb may be avoided at job startup.

-The job directory is constructed from the first two options: ./FCL/DST with additional subdirectories if NPROC or NSKIP are set.
+The run directory is constructed from the first two options as described above.
+If NPROC or NSKIP are set, additional subdirectories are created.
+Other options do not change the directory name.

 ### Examples